ChiefBibek/Movie-Recommendation-System/API.md

 # Movie Recommendation System API

 This API provides an interface for a movie recommendation system built using Flask.
-It allows users to request movie recommendations based on their preferred actors and/or genre.
+Users can request movie recommendations based on their preferred actors and/or genre.

 ## Technologies Used